7u83/BTCSim/README.md

 ----------------------

-Run the jar from command line or run the project in Netbeans.
+Run the jar from command line or run the project in Netbeans (with one of the example files found in the examples folder)

-java -jar dist/BTCSim.jar
+java -jar dist/BTCSim.jar examples/examples.csv

-To modify number of UASF nodes, SegWit or Non-SegWit miner edit defaul.net
+To modify number of UASF nodes, SegWit or Non-SegWit miners create your own csv file like examples/examples.csv.

 http://blog.cauwersin.com